Managing the Coverage Database

 Description: CoverageRecording files contain actual coverage data.
 When running instrumented code, Clover creates one or more Coverage Recorders.
 Each Coverage Recorder will write one CoverageRecording file.
 The number of Coverage Recorders created at runtime depends the nature of the application you are Clovering.
 In general a new Coverage Recorder will be created for each new ClassLoader instance that loads a Clovered class file.
 The first hex number in the filename (HHHHHHH) is a unique number based on the recording context.
 The second hex number (TTTTTTTTTT) is the timestamp (ms since epoch) of the creation of the Clover Recorder.
-CoverageRecording files are named this way to try to minimise the chance of a name clash.
+CoverageRecording files are named this way to try to minimize the chance of a name clash.
 While it is theoretically possible that a name clash could occur, in practice the chances are very small.

 Lifecycle: CoverageRecording files are written during the execution of Clover-instrumented code.
 CoverageRecording files are read during report generation or coverage browsing.